 based on real instruments multi-sampled and synthesizing techniques to

-architecture.
-Them are playable from a MIDI keyboard or other MIDI controller
+of music.
+They are playable from a MIDI keyboard or other

 the mission of providing quality products to its valued